 - add topographic information (right-click > add elevation band)

-As soon as you have a stack of bands with more than about 4 bands, supervised classification can be done.
+As soon as you have a stack of bands with more than about 4 bands, supervised classification makes more sense.
 But if you are using inputs of different units (textures) you can no longer use the Maximum Likelihood or Minimum Distance classifiers.
-I'd recommend the Random Forest classifier.
+I’d recommend the Random Forest classifier.

 I classified image based on SAR textures and additional bands for classifications and it worked out well:

 If you have specific questions on one of the single steps, feel free to ask.